MerelMoehn/favoread/README.md

 ### Lighthouse
 Each site page has been checked with Lighthouse and the following improvements have been made:
 * Using smaller images to load page faster
-* include meta tag on page
+* include meta tag on base.html
 * Language has been set in base.html
 * Non unique ARIA IDs are made unique
 * Remove big layout shift with buttons for user bookcase For pages that are not rendering images, all indicators are green.
-However, uploading images with different sizes decrease the performance score.
+However, uploading images with different sizes decreases the performance score.

 ### W3C CSS Validation
 The style.css code has been validated by the W3C CSS validator and passed without any errors.

 ## Manual Testing
 Most manual testing has been done to check responsiveness and to complete a final walkthrough of the functionalities.
-This resulted in the bug to fix the responsiveness of the 'My Bookcase page'.
+This resulted in the bug to fix the responsiveness of the 'My Bookcase, Bookcases, and Sign-up page'.
 [Go to bug.](https://github.com/MerelMoehn/favoreads/issues/41)

 ## Automated testing
 In total there are 22 one automated test which cover 95% of the application.
 One of the views: Bookcases, could not be tested because the local database does not support DISTINCT.
-DISTINCT is used for getting the bookcase_owners only once, to display the list of bookcases.
+DISTINCT is used for getting the bookcase_owners only once, to display the list of users with a bookcase.
 <img src="media/readme_images/FavoReads_automated_tests.png">
 All tests pass.
 <img src="media/readme_images/FavoReads_aut_test_results.png">